nklein/weekend-raytracer/README.md

 All images up to section 1.9.1 should be generate-able with this software at revision `vB1C8`.

+However, I have also moved the examples up so they still compile with the current version.
+You just end up with different images.
+If you want to get the same images that I generated below, then checkout the appropriate revision *and* use the example from that revision.

 ### 1.2.2: Book 1, Chapter 2, Section 2: Creating an Image File

 This implementation outputs PNG files rather than PPM files.